Tempestyash123456/Mini-Project-Sem-4/README.md

 ## Evolution in Electric Vehicles (EVs) Research Paper

+*We have also written a review paper on this research topic.
+To read that, click [here](https://github.com/Tempestyash123456/Mini-Project-Sem-4/blob/main/4-EV-review-paper.pdf)*

 ### Overview

 This repository contains the documentation for the research paper titled **Evolution in EVs,** which explores innovative concepts for enhancing the reliability and safety of electric vehicles.
 The primary focus of this research is the proposal for a backup recovery vehicle designed to address potential challenges faced by EVs in emergencies.